 One of the most powerful aspects about the way EditPad Lite and Pro work with preferences is that many settings can be made for each specific file type that you regularly edit or view with EditPad.
 For example: you may want to use word wrapping at the window border for plain text files, but no word wrapping for source code.
 Once you make the correct settings for each file type, you won’t have to change them each time you open a file.

 When you open or save a file, EditPad compares its name against the file mask for each known file type and applies the settings made for that file type.
 If the file name doesn’t match any file type, the settings for “Unspecified file type” are used.

 EditPad also uses the list of file types to build the “Files of type” drop-down list at the bottom of the file selection windows for opening and saving files.
 The filters in the Explorer Panel, the FTP Panel, the Open Folder command, and the Find on Disk command also allow you to select files based on their file types.

 To configure file types, select Configure File Types in the Options menu.
-The file type configuration screen will appear.
-The screen is divided into two parts.
-At the left hand, you'll see a list of currently defined file types.
-At the right hand are four tabs that hold the settings for the file type that's currently selected in the list at the left.
+The file type configuration dialog appears.
+The dialog is divided into two parts.
+At the left-hand, you’ll see a list of currently defined file types.
+At the right-hand are four tabs that hold the settings for the file type that’s currently selected in the list at the left.

 You can save individual file type configurations into a file that you can share with other people.
 To save a file type, click on it in the list and click the Export button below the list.
 If you select multiple file types, all of them are exported.
 To load a file type configuration file you’ve received from somebody, click the Import button.
 The loaded file type will be added to the list.

-For each file type, you can specify five sets of options:
+For each file type, you can specify seven sets of options: